-I started my research by taking a closer look at my own family slides.
+I began this project by taking a closer look at my own family slides.
 What I found in the neatly arranged metal boxes were scores of pictures from family vacations, birthday parties and playing “dress up”.
 I soon realized, however, that although I had a strong connection to these images, they were not “good” photographs – making them only interesting to my family and myself.
 Putting these aside, I wanted to look deeper into the family archives of others.
-I turned to eBay where I perused thousands of individual slides from the 1950’s-1970’s, acquiring those images, which I found to be emotionally and visually compelling.
-Pairing these pictures together allows me to be the director of my own Hitchcock movie – selecting scenes which, combined with others, suggest a story line, which is evocative and cinematic.
+I turned to eBay where I’ve continued to peruse thousands of individual slides from the 1950’s-1970’s, acquiring those images, which I find to be emotionally and visually compelling.
+Pairing these pictures together and making them large scale allows me to be the director of my own Hitchcock movie – selecting scenes which, combined with others, suggest a story line, which is evocative and cinematic.

-The most prominent theme in my parings is that of travel.
-Many of the characters, are women, venturing off on their own, whether it be the desert or the mountains, leaving behind the expectations and responsibilities of what’s happening in the adjacent frame; both physically and emotionally.
+These pairings often use humor to highlight the struggle and loneliness of managing society’s expectations while meeting one’s personal needs and desires; a feeling further emphasized by the juxtaposition of individuals in separate frames, or worlds.
+Many of the characters are women, venturing off on their own, whether it be the desert or the mountains, leaving behind the responsibilities of what’s happening in the adjacent frame; both physically and emotionally.
 It’s uncertain, however, if they will ever get to where they are going – or even if they know where that place is.

 There is a subversive pleasure in working with other people’s family memories and manipulating their meaning by changing the context in which they are viewed.
-Ironically, even though I decided not to use my own family slides for this project, in the end, the individuals in these photographs reflect aspects of my own family dynamics – both past and present.
+Ironically, even though I decided not to use my own family slides for this project, in the end, the individuals in these photographs reflect feelings from my own childhood as well as present day family dynamics.
 Which just goes to show – we are always close to home even when we are far away.